DoTheEvo/selfhosted-apps-docker/prometheus_grafana/readme.md

   * making metrics available through PromQL API
 * **Targets** - machines, services, applications that are monitored.</br>
   These needs to have an **exporter**.
-  *  **exporter** - a script or a service that fetches metrics from the target, converts them for prometheus server format, and exposes them at an endpoint so they can be pulled
+  *  **exporter** - a script or a service that gathers metrics on the target, converts them for prometheus server format, and exposes them at an endpoint so they can be pulled
-* **AlertManager** - responsible for handling alerts from Prometheus Server, and sending notification through email, slack, pushover,..
+* **AlertManager** - responsible for handling alerts from Prometheus Server, and sending notifications through email, slack, pushover,..
 * **pushgateway** - allows push type of monitoring.
-  Should be be used as a last resort.
-Most commonly it is used to collect data from batch jobs or from services that have short execution time.
+  Should not be overused as it goes against the pull philosophy of prometheus.
+  Most commonly it is used to collect data from batch jobs, or from services that have short execution time.
 Like a backup script.
 * **Grafana** - for web UI visualization of the collected metrics

 [glossary](https://prometheus.io/docs/introduction/glossary/)